Get insider access

 Best Xbox Series X TVs

-If you have an Xbox Series X or are planning on getting one, you might need a new TV to use the Series X's full potential.
-When evaluating how good a TV is for gaming on an Xbox Series X, four main criteria are considered.
+If you have an Xbox Series X or are planning on getting one, you might need a new TV to fully utilize the Series X's potential.
+Certain criteria should be considered when evaluating whether a TV will give you the much-desired green check marks when you test compatibility on your console.

 1. Best TV For Xbox Series X